G-Node/nix/docs/tagging.md

 ```

 The *Feature* adds the information stored in a *DataArray* to the
 *Tag/MultiTag*.
-The way how this information has to be interpreted is
+The way this information has to be interpreted is
 specified via the *LinkType*.
 There are three distinct types:

 1. **Indexed**: For each position in the referring *Tag/MultiTag*